-1 year working holiday in Australia, I never leave Western Australia.
+1-year working holiday in Australia, I never leave Western Australia.
 First in Perth, then Gingin and Donnybrook.
-I tried not to move too much to save money to travel and for my course fee.
-Life goes ups and downs when to start over in another country , a real life experience that I will never forget.
+I tried not to move too much to save money for travel and for my course fee.
+Life goes ups and downs when to start over in another country, a real-life experience that I will never forget.

 This is my third working holiday, I compared everything like lifestyle, work, prices… with the other countries that I stayed before.
 Australia is different, it is a mix cultural country and the living lifestyle is very comfortable and relax.
 Many natural reserves and wonders in this land, you can experience more than you expect!

-However, something make me realized this is not my place…
+However, something makes me realized this is not my place…

 Working Experience in Australia